All stories

 Get your managers support

 Unlearning bias, relearning effective performance management, and consistently giving fair and effective feedback is an ongoing journey.
 Managers need in-the-moment support to enact the best practices they know but forget (or feel they don’t have time to stick to).
-Textio Lift is language software that guides managers to write unbiased, high-quality feedback every time, for every employee.
+Textio is language software that guides managers to write unbiased, high-quality feedback every time, for every employee.

 Generative AI features like “Write it with me” speed up the feedback-writing process and help leaders better develop their teams—and keep them engaged.
 Reporting and analytics show you the quality of performance feedback across the org, broken out by demographic groups and teams, so you know which leaders need more support.